 These have been covered here in the The 2 TILT CONCEPT→.
 A 2T prototype was tested for practicality in the Cambridge University MfI department.
 A Sit/Stand facility can be incorporated to become a 4M version workstation. ( ☛OFFICE WORK-STATIONS→.).
 Although originally considered outlandish in 1998, recently design is at last moving in this direction. (☛The FUTURE is GOING THE 2T (4M) WAY→).

 - Reduction of axial loading (Disc compression) →

 - Avoid backward tilting of the pelvis →

 - Ensure disc nutrition by pressure changes with movement →

 Systems in use at present, See ☛ REMEDIATION→

 The obvious, and perhaps only, solution was for prolonged work to be performed in a chair that has a stable, correctly supported, supine reclined mode.
 Shown here is the Okamura ‘Atlas’ chair. ☛ Atlas→

 Other, commonly used partial solutions include ☛ Pelvic support→,

 - Incorporating movement, ☛ Dynamic seating→

 The big story here, however, is that it was found that a reclined mode is the only position that avoids all the adverse effects of prolonged upright sitting.
 For a reclined office work-chair to be practical a number of requirements are essential.
-These have

 Combining these requirements can be difficult to achieve but is possible in a suitably supported reclined mode at 40-45° which conforms to spinal morphology (configuration).
 This alone is impractical as a work position unless a number of secondary requirements are incorporated to make this simple concept suitable and practical for a work chair.